PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part1.md

     exports ca.pragmaticcoding.beginners.part1;
 }
 ```
+Make sure that you change both references to the package `ca.pragmaticcoding.beginners` to whatever you are using.

-Finally, select that package and then use the menu "New -> Java Class", and call it "Main".
+Finally, select that package in the `Project` listing, and then use the menu "New -> Java Class", and call it "Main".
 Copy the following into it:

 ``` java
 import javafx.application.Application;